Concert: Types

 The nature of a concert varies by musical genre, individual performers, and the venue.
 Concerts by a small jazz combo or small bluegrass band may have the same order of program, mood, and volume—but vary in music and dress.
 In a similar way, a particular musician, band, or genre of music might attract concert attendees with similar dress, hairstyle, and behavior.
-For example, concert goers in the 1960s often had long hair (sometimes in dread lock form), sandals and inexpensive clothing made of natural fibers.
-Regular attendees to a concert venue might also have a recognizable style that comprises that venue's scene.
+In the 1960s, rock concerts became associated with countercultural fashion and attitudes, often linked to the hippie movement.

 Recital

-A recital is a concert by a soloist or small group which follows a program.
+A recital is a solo concerto, i.e. a concert by a soloist or small group which follows a program.
 It can highlight a single performer, sometimes accompanied by piano, or a performance of the works of a single composer, or a single instrument (organ recital).
 The invention of the solo piano recital has been attributed to Franz Liszt.
 Also, a recital may have many participants, as for a dance recital.
 A dance recital is a presentation of choreographed moves for an audience, usually in an established performing arts venue, possibly competitively.
 Some dance recitals are seasonal.